STRENGTH & RESISTANCE OR CARDIO...

-In a post that is sure to trouble my readers who happen to be hardcore cardio enthusiasts (particularly the runners), I am going to show you that while I am not necessarily trying to get you to completely give up your Cardio Training; Strength Training is the superior form of exercise ---- the answer to every single one of the above questions.
+In a post that is sure to trouble my readers who happen to be hardcore cardio enthusiasts (particularly serious runners), I am going to show you that while I am not necessarily trying to get you to completely give up your cardio training (that would be foolhardy on both our parts); Strength Training is the superior form of exercise ---- the best answer to every single one of the above questions.
 And no; it's not even close.

 What gives me any degree of credibility to tackle this topic?
-I have 22 years of experience dealing with real-world patients.
+I have nearly three decades of experience dealing with real-world patients.
 Not to mention, my undergraduate training included the Dual Degree Program at Kansas State University (Exercise Physiology / Nutrition).
 But probably the number one reason I can address this issue authoritatively is the fact that I practice what I preach.
-Although I cannot do the massively heavy training anymore due to old injuries (multiple cases of basketball-induced avulsion fractures of my right ankle, leading to a low grade PIRIFORMIS ISSUE), I have been in the game personally for almost 30 years.
-I know what works and what does not work, because I have lived it ---- and I am not into wasting needless time with exercise routines that do not produce fruit, and produce it quickly.
+Although I cannot do the MASSIVELY HEAVY TRAINING anymore due to old injuries (multiple cases of basketball-induced avulsion fractures of my right ankle, leading to a low grade PIRIFORMIS ISSUE and chronic foot issues), I have been in the game personally for well over 30 years.
+I know what works and what doesn't work because I've lived it ---- and I am not into wasting needless time with exercise routines that do not produce fruit, and produce it quickly (HERE for example).

 Despite the fact that I used to play basketball and other sports for hours on end, I will warn you up front that this blog post is being written from the perspective of someone who never found running for the sake of running, enjoyable.
-Despite the fact that I did it at various times in my life, I never liked going out and pounding the pavement.
+Despite the fact that I did it for a significant portion of my life, I never liked going out and pounding the pavement.
 In fact, I hated it.
 Runner's High?
 Can't even imagine it!

 REASONS THAT STRAIGHT CARDIO IS INFERIOR TO STRENGTH TRAINING